Banking Bank Reviews

 Cons

-It’s not hard to find banks with free checking and no minimum balance.
+It's not hard to find banks with no minimum balances on bank accounts.
 What is sometimes difficult is finding a good bank.
 The best banks all have a few features in common, which you can find by taking a few minutes to do some research in advance.
-Here’s what to look for.
+Here's what to look for.

 • Read reviews online from Trustpilot, Yelp, Google, Reddit, etc.

-• Consider how many ATMs are in the bank’s network if you’ll be using cash a lot.
+• Consider how many ATMs are in the bank's network.

-• Consider the bank’s mobile app or online account offerings, especially for online banks.
+• Check out the bank's mobile app or online account offerings.

 • Check recent complaints listed with the Better Business Bureau and the CFPB Complaint Database.